LEI-123854/ToDoApp/README.md

 # link video: https://youtu.be/s_uZOUwfi6M
 # App README

-- [ ] TODO Replace or update this README with instructions relevant to your application
+- [ ] TODO Replace or update this README with instructions relevant to your application.

 ## Project Structure